DevilsWolf/Storyboard-Studio-Pro-v1.6/README.md

 do it in locally .
 For this program to work you need two things one is Lm studio and other one is fooocus api . both i will tell you how to install . i will provide link and everything how i did it .
 This is a basic gui app .
 To run this app you need to install fooocus api .

-Clone the fooocus-api repo (git clone https://github.com/mrhan1993/Fooocus-API.git) inside the cloned folder create a new virtual environment and activate it For virtual environment run this : (python -m venv .venv;) to activate the environment run this : (.venv\Scripts\activate) install the requirements.txt (pip install -r requirements.txt) if you already have Fooocus installed on your machine, go to the Fooocus folder and look for the config.txt file.
-Copy this file and paste it into the root folder of Fooocus-API run Fooocus-API (inside the Fooocus-API root folder run python main.py) go to http://localhost:8888/docs to see the swagger specification of the API
+1.Clone the fooocus-api repo (git clone https://github.com/mrhan1993/Fooocus-API.git) 2.inside the cloned folder create a new virtual environment and activate it 3.For virtual environment run this : (python -m venv .venv;) 4.to activate the environment run this : (.venv\Scripts\activate) 5.install the requirements.txt (pip install -r requirements.txt)

+run Fooocus-API (inside the Fooocus-API root folder run python main.py) go to http://localhost:8888/docs to see the swagger specification of the API